MicahElliott/flowrist/README.md

   practice, you can get fast at it, but my experience was that it will always be error-prone.
 It's especially bad to have redirects involving _ring_ and _pinky_.
-At 10.1% total and 1.47% "bad", it's really hard to not feel crippled by them (`you` is half of those bad ones btw).
-Flowrist gets them down to 4.2% total and 0.12% bad.
+At 10.1% total and 1.47% "bad", it's really hard to not feel crippled by them (`you` is half of those bad ones btw). _Flowrist gets redirects down to 4.2% total and 0.12% bad._

 - **`m` on center-right-column causes LSBs.** `m` alone is a 1.5% LSB (and also 2% of redirects).
 It definitely doesn't belong anywhere near there.
-And as soon as you move it to left-hand, lots of other moves cascade.
-Flowrist takes LSBs down to 0.2% if you discount `y` with magic.
+And as soon as you move it to left-hand, lots of other moves cascade with it.
+  _Flowrist takes LSBs down to 0.2% if you discount `y` with magic._

 - **Not a real vowel hand.** `a` on left causes 2.2% more redirects and plainly makes the design chaotic (even if it was good for rolls).
 It also accounts for the other half of the bad ones.
+In contrast, _Flowrist has an extreme vowel-hand._

+The above problems result in a list of [very challenging Colemak words][22], almost all of which become easy words with Flowrist.

 All that said, Colemak is pretty/really good on: **Effort, SFBs, rolls, and underloading rings and pinkies**.
 But even Qwerty is good on the underloading!

-Applying _magic_ to Colemak may be a much simpler approach to solving its shortcomings.
-I didn't discover magic until too late in the game (and so haven't tried to invent the right patterns for it there), but that's a good place to start, if you're not fully convinced that you need something new.
+Applying _magic_ to Colemak may be a much simpler approach to solving some of its shortcomings.
+I didn't discover magic until too late in the game (and so haven't tried to invent the right patterns for it there), but that's a good place to start, if you're not fully convinced that you need new a new layout.

 ## So why not just use Canary?